-Withdrawal and refund policy for reservists called to active duty

-Any student called to active duty may withdraw from courses up until the last day of the semester.
-If the withdrawal comes during the first nine weeks of the semester, normal withdrawal and refund policies take effect.
-If departure comes after the ninth week, the student has the option of withdrawal "W" or incomplete "I".
+Withdrawal and refund policy for reservists called to active duty student has the option of withdrawal "W" or incomplete "I".
 Options should be discussed with and approved by the course instructor(s).
 If course withdrawal "W" is pursued, tuition and fees will be refunded on a prorated basis.
 The official date of withdrawal will be used to calculate the refund.
 Students receiving financial aid will be subject to refund policies as provided for by the agencies sponsoring the aid.
 Reservists called to active duty who wish to withdraw from courses must provide the registrar with a copy of their orders.